backube/volsync/docs/usage/kopia/index.rst

 **Actions/Hooks**: Kopia provides built-in support for pre and post snapshot actions, making it easier to ensure data consistency for applications like databases.

+**Advanced Customization**: VolSync supports passing additional command-line arguments to Kopia for advanced use cases not directly exposed in the API.
+This enables fine-tuning of performance, exclusions, and other Kopia features while maintaining security.

 **Maintenance**: Kopia's maintenance operations (equivalent to Restic's prune) are more efficient and can run concurrently with backups.